Deepparmar07/app2/PROJECT_GUIDE.md

 3. Choose access permissions
 4. Generate and copy the share link
 5. Share the link with others

+### Managing Settings
+1. Click "Settings" in the sidebar
+2. Navigate through tabs:
+   - **Profile**: Update username and preferences
+   - **Security**: Change password and manage account
+   - **Appearance**: Switch between light/dark themes
+   - **Storage**: Monitor storage usage and statistics
+3. Changes are saved automatically or with confirmation

 ### Storage Limits
 - Default: 5GB per user